Flyball

-Flyball is a dog sport in which teams of dogs race against each other from the start to the finish line, over a line of hurdles, to a box that releases a tennis ball to be caught when the dog presses the spring-loaded pad, then back to their handlers while carrying the ball.
+Flyball is a dog sport in which teams of dogs race against each other from the start to the finish line, over a line of hurdles, to a box that releases a ball to be caught when the dog presses the spring-loaded pad, then back to their handlers while carrying the ball.

-Flyball is run in teams of four dogs, as a relay.
+Flyball is run in teams of four dogs, two dogs or singles as a relay.
 The course consists of four hurdles placed 10 ft apart from each other, with the starting line 6 ft from the first hurdle, and the flyball box 15 ft after the last one, making for a 51 ft length.
 The hurdle height is determined by the ulna's length or the smallest dog's shoulder height on the team (depending on the association).
-For example, under current North American Flyball Association (NAFA) rules, this should be 5 in below the withers height of the smallest dog, to a height of no less than 7 in and no greater than 14 in.
+For example, under current North American Flyball Association (NAFA) rules, this should be 6 in below the withers height of the smallest dog, to a height of no less than 7 in and no greater than 14 in.

 United Kingdom Flyball League (UKFL) uses a patented ulna measuring device, measuring the distance between the 'elbow' and bone of the stopper pad with a minimum height of 6 in and a maximum of 12 in.
 Current EFC (European Flyball Championship) rules limit the height to no less than 17.5 cm and no greater than 35 cm.
 Each dog must return its ball all the way across the start line before the next dog crosses.
 Ideal running is nose-to-nose at the start line.
 The first team to have all four dogs cross the finish line error free wins the heat.
-Penalties are applied to teams if the ball is dropped or if the next relay dog is released early.
+Penalties are applied to teams if the ball is dropped before crossing the last hurdle or if the next relay dog is released early.